Hotel Whiskey’s success story

 We knew that what we were doing until now wasn’t optimizing so we said ok.
 We had high expectations and we gave it a go.

-With Pricepoint in August, we projected $17K in hotel sales and we brought in $27K.
-And in September 2020 we projected $9K and we brought $38K.
+With Pricepoint in January, we projected $12,5K in hotel sales and we brought in $23,5K.
 So, I think it was pretty dramatic.

 What’s your favorite part of running Hotel Whiskey?